kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Custom workloads, such as HPC/AI/ML

-Custom workloads often have a desire to mix types of cores.
+Custom workloads often have a desire for a mix of types of cores.
 For instance, a workload should be able to have some number of static cores and some number of shared cores.
 A node should be able to allow both types of cores, without having to have one setting or another, and be able to pull from these pulls accordingly.
-Additionally, there may be a need to have some high-priority cores for higher performance and other lower-priority cores for other less-sensitive parts of a workloads.
+Additionally, there is a need to have some high-priority cores for higher performance and other lower-priority cores for other less-sensitive parts of a workloads.
 In these use cases, the workloads may also have particular types of NUMA splits required.